headshot2017/Classic64/README.md

 ## How to play
 To turn into Mario, run the command `/model mario64`.
 This will let everyone on the server using this plugin know that you're playing as Mario, and will display the model on their end.

-If you are on a server with hacks enabled (flying, speed, etc) but the "/model" command is not allowed, you can run the client-side command `/client mario64 force`, at the cost that nobody will see your Mario model.
+If you are on a server with hacks enabled (flying, speed, etc) but the "/model" command is not allowed, you can run the client-side command `/client mario64 force`.
+If the server is running the Classic64 MCGalaxy plugin, everyone will see the client-side change as well.

 ## Running client-side commands with MessageBlocks or Bots
 If you're making a map intended for Mario, you can alter certain aspects of the plugin through your map by using MessageBlocks, or Bots!
 (Only on MCGalaxy servers)